georgeboghez/CLEF2020-CheckThat-Lab-Team5/report_9th_laboratory.md

 ## Tanase Teofil:

+Completion:
--Completion: Translation from Romanian to English on autoInsertTweets and main methods.
+-   Translation from Romanian to English on autoInsertTweets and main methods.
-	     Used coverage to make sure unit testing covered over 80% of possible tests on autoInsertTweets and main methods.
+-   Used coverage to make sure unit testing covered over 80% of possible tests on autoInsertTweets and main methods.
-	     Cleaned up code.
+-   Cleaned up code.
-	     Optimised main method.
+-   Optimised main method.
+To do:
--To do: further optimise the code.
+-   further optimise the code.

 ## Bejenariu Razvan-Andrei: